 I wonder how he feels about the quote I extracted in the first post of this thread.
 Or the one from the autonomic paper above.

 But this is a legitimate complaint, and something that I really hate.
 There has been a problem with some CFS documents floating about that took quotes out of context, and were littered with misleading ellipses.
 Some patients still stumble upon them and take them seriously - we had this thread recently:http://forums.phoenixrising.me/showthread.php?13562-Simon-Wessely-Quotes.
 It didn't last long though [edit: I've since noticed someone on another website citing the above thread against Wessely - even though the thread itself makes it clear that there's a problem with out of context quotes.
 As I said earlier, it can be difficult to put the genie back in the bottle].
-Out of context quotes are not the primary reason that Wessely is hated by patients.
+Out of context quotes are not the primary reason that Wessely is hated by so many patients.
 Most of the discussions of Wessely and his work are based around full papers which are linked to, or press articles which are linked to.

 There are also genuine difficulties in saying exactly what it is that Wessely believes about CFS, as he tends not to say, but to instead construct narratives from anecdotes and studies he chooses to cite.
 Maybe this is to avoid controversy, but it explains the 'weasely' nickname and I think it plays some role in the way in which his views can get misrepresented.

 Its always bad when people are attacked unfairly, and we should all be working to stop that occurring (I've defended Wessely and his colleagues through gritted teeth a few times), regardless of what legitimate complaints there are about them and how they have affected the way CFS is treated.
 I'm not really sure what can be done to improve this.
 Really, I don't think that we can expect a higher level of discussion on CFS forums than on any other general forum, like mumsnet.
-We've recently had one poster start about 12 threads in 2 weeks claiming that CFS is HIV- AIDS, and that's the price of having a place where people are free to post whatever they think.
+We've recently had one poster start about 12 threads in 2 weeks claiming that CFS is HIV- AIDS, and that's the price of having a place where people can just post whatever they think.
 It would be a full time job to check the accuracy of every post.

 There probably are times when I've seen a purported quote from Wessely which didn't look right, and I failed to challenge it in order to avoid being sucked in to some internet debate, and that's a bad thing for which I probably do owe him an apology.
-It would be better if all sectiopns of society could self-police and correct any false claims which are made, and it is unfortunate that there don't seem to be any posters who have read much of Wessely's work and yet are still supportive of it, as without those voices biases and group think can occur.
+It would be better if all sections of society could self-police and correct any false claims which are made, and it is unfortunate that there don't seem to be any posters who have read much of Wessely's work and yet are still supportive of it, as without those voices biases and group think can occur.
 Equally though, that there seem to be no patients who have read much of Wesselys work and yet are still supportive of it is somewhat unsurprising, given the nature of his work.

 If you read something favourable or flattering about him or his colleagues, you should check to see if that’s true too.
 If you read something that presents Wessely’s autonomic research as distinct from his psychological work, make sure that you read the paper.
 If you read that he is only hated by those who do not read his full papers, or are opposed to all psychiatry, or resent his ability to successfully treat CFS, or any of the other recent claims, make sure that you take the time to check if this is true.
 If a researcher or doctor claims that PACE showed a recovery rate for CBT/GET of 30-40%, make sure that you check their citations.
 Some people will stoop to the lowest tactics.

 Following on from the distortions that surrounded the PACE trial, the peak of the psychosocial approach to CFS, this ending is just hilarious.
+Much CFS research is built upon distortion.

 As his list of his own achievements was rather lacking, I thought I’d do an alternative top 3 of real personal achievements for him: